Sam Harris (rugby union, born 2003)

-Sam Harris (born 3 September 2003) is an English rugby union player who plays for Bath.
+Sam Harris (born 3 September 2003) is an English professional rugby union player who plays as a fly-half or full-back for Bath.

 Early life

 Having attended school at Millfield, Harris went on to study economics at the University of Bath.

 Club career

 Harris move from the Bath U18 side into the senior academy in the summer of 2022.
-Harris made his professional debut for Bath Rugby during the 2022-23 season, in the Premiership Rugby Cup.
+Harris made his professional debut for Bath Rugby during the 2022-23 season, in the Premiership Rugby Cup against Gloucester.
 He was named Bath Rugby’s Breakthrough Player of the Year in July 2023.

 He continued to play for Bath in the Premiership Rugby Cup at the start of the 2023-24 season.
-Harris made his first Rugby Premiership start for Bath away against Leicester Tigers on 31 December 2023 and registered a conversion.
+Harris made his first Premiership start for Bath away against Leicester Tigers on 31 December 2023 and registered a conversion.

 Having made 12 appearances for Bath, he signed a new two-and-a-half-year contract with the club in February 2024.
 Harris missed a large part of 2025 with a knee injury.

+On 31 March 2026, Harris would join West County rivals Exeter Chiefs on a two-year deal in the Premiership from the 2026-27 season.